-Some files are available in two different styles, a regular beep at a 1 second interval or a variable rate, the latter are better to check on the jitter of a system.
+Some files are available in two different styles, a regular beep at a 1 second interval or a variable rate, the latter is better to check on the jitter of a system.

 There are a few makes of equipment that have quite active power management, this can cause issues with complete silence between the beeps (PCM of zero issues).
 To counter this a number of files have the option of a low level (-40dB) pink noise to prevent the power management from engaging.